tkd708/gatsby-casper/src/content/research/PhD-Research.md

 excerpt: A summary of the articles related to my PhD research on N fertiliser rates and N2O emissions in Australian sugarcane systems.
 ---

-This is an article summarising the articles related to my MSc research on rice cultivation in Colombia.
+This is an article summarising the articles related to my PhD research on Response of N<sub>2</sub>O emissions and N use efficiency to N fertiliser rates in Australian sugarcane systems.

 I will post one by one focusing on a topic and summarise them here!